Masashi Kishimoto: Naruto

 For the video game Tekken 6, Kishimoto redesigned its new character, Lars Alexandersson.
 CyberConnect2 CEO Hiroshi Matsuyama said he was attracted by this design and thus asked the Tekken staff if he could include Lars in the video game Naruto Shippuden: Ultimate Ninja Storm 2.
 For Naruto Shippuden: Ultimate Ninja Storm Revolution, Kishimoto was responsible for Mecha Naruto upon being suggested by the staff to include a new character.
-Kishimoto decided on adding a character that would bring a big impact to worldwide level, which resulted in Mecha Naruto.
+Kishimoto decided on adding a character that would create a big impact worldwide, which resulted in Mecha Naruto.
 CyberConnect2 CEO Hiroshi Matsuyama was surprised when seeing the new character.

 For the ninth Naruto film, Road to Ninja: Naruto the Movie, Kishimoto was responsible for both the story planning and the characters' designs.
+The designs used for the film were the designs Kishimoto made for a planned Part 3 of Naruto, however that idea was scrapped for Boruto so they were repurposed for The Last.
 To promote the film, Kishimoto worked in Motion Comic Naruto, a DVD that showed scenes from the manga in 3D that was given to the first 1.5 million people who went to the cinema.
 Regarding Naruto's publication, Kishimoto told Tetsuya Nishio in July 2012 that the series would take over a year and a half to end.
 However, Kishimoto admitted that it now appears that the manga will continue beyond that timeframe.

 Throughout 2014, Kishimoto supervised the film The Last: Naruto the Movie, which would act as a bridge connecting the series' conclusion and epilogue, providing the story concept and character designs.
 The Naruto series finally concluded on November 10, 2014, with The Last: Naruto the Movie premiering a month later on December 6, 2014.